NL33/electron-git/znext.md

 --link the projects to places you can share, like dropbox and github

 # Later
+--idea--put red bar over old versionwhen retreiving prior version?
 -when add a new folder (especially in the main project directory), insert the new folder in alphabetical order. meaning go through the titles of the directory, and insert it after he one with proper alphabetical order
+--add username for git messages
 --add warning before deleting a folder/file.
 -move to main process: menu creation currently in git-on-word.js.
 -add context menu package to main.js: https://github.com/sindresorhus/electron-context-menu -right-click rename file and folder
 --if delete git file accidentally, it will delete all local versions.
 Add some protection for that.
+--note: git does not track empty folders.
+So if you add a new folder with nothing in it, git won't track it.